 The carnival from the South Park episode "Cow Days" was so bad that the townspeople called Shenanigans on it at the end.

-The Simpsons episode "Bart Carny" starts with them visiting one of these; eventually they befriend a carny and his son who turn out to be squatters with their eye on the Simpsons' house.
+In the episode "Bart Carny" starts with them visiting one of these; eventually they befriend a carny and his son who turn out to be squatters with their eye on the Simpsons' house.

 In Garfield and Friends, an amusement park called Wonderful World is found to have fallen into disrepair, and is run by Recurring Character Mr. Swindler.
 The roller coaster has part of the track missing, for instance, and the game where you throw the ball at the bottles?
 Well, the bottles are only knocked down after being hit by a roller coaster... and even then, they just kind of... fall over.
 The founder of the park is found under the fun house, and once brought above, is appalled at the state that he's allowed it to get into.